 Easy Pecan Pie Bars Recipe

 The first time I tried this was at a wedding in Washington.
-My husband’s cousin’s wife, Tanya, made them for the dessert buffet and after trying them, I just knew I had to recreate them.
+My husband’s cousin’s wife, Tanya, made them for the dessert buffet, and after trying them, I just knew I had to recreate them.
+These pecan pie bars have an amazing texture—gooey, chewy, and crunchy — with a soft caramel filling that doesn’t stick to your teeth.
+The recipe also uses high-quality ingredients (no corn syrup) and makes a big batch, which is perfect for holiday parties!

 These have just the right balance of textures and flavors, and are so satisfying.
-The ingredients are simple and consist of the crust and the filling.
+The ingredients are simple, and because there’s no corn syrup, I think it tastes even better than traditional pecan pie.

 - Honey – creates a soft caramel base